KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Validation against simulations

 Before delving into the covariance comparison with \textit{Egretta} we show the relative difference between the signal measured in the simulations for $\xi_\pm$ and calculated from theory via the \mysc{OneCovariance} code is shown in \Cref{fig:mock_onecov_signal}.
 Dashed lines represent $\xi_-$ and solid lines $\xi_+$ while the colour bar indicates the tomographic bin index combination.
 The four panels show different settings of the theory calculation.
 In particular, the resolution of the simulation is partially mimicked by taking the pixel window into account which dampens the power on scales, $ \ell\leq N_\mathrm{side}$ and we explicitly average over angular bins in which the correlation function is measured.
 The grey band shows a 5 per cent difference between the simulation and the theory predictions.
-In general, we see good agreement between the theoretical predictions and the simulation, within 5 per cent.
-Including the damping of small-scale power in the theoretical predictions increases agreement slightly on small angular scales.
-However, due to the broad filter function of $\xi_\pm$ the small angular bins require information from fairly small scales and are therefore not well recovered in the simulation.
-This effect is particularly prominent for $\xi_-$.
-Nevertheless, for the covariance comparison, this limitation should not pose a significant issue, as the covariance will be dominated by shape noise on small scales.
-Additionally, we observe that bin-averaging introduces differences of a few per cent across all angular bins, with no significant variation as a function of $\theta$, consistent with expectations due to the logarithmic binning scheme.
+In general, we see good agreement between the theoretical predictions and the simulation, within 5 per cent. \review{Incorporating the damping of small-scale power into the theoretical predictions slightly enhances the agreement on small angular scales.
+However, because of the broad filter function in Fourier space of $\xi_\pm$, the small angular bins necessitate information from relatively small scales and are thus not accurately represented in the simulation.
+This effect is particularly noticeable for $\xi_-$ which requires integration up to $\ell > 10^4$ to reach convergence for $\theta< \mathrm{arcmin}$, although it is not evident for $\xi_+$ at the scales displayed in this figure for clarity.
+For $\xi_+$, this effect can be observed at scales below a few arcminutes.
+Nevertheless, for the covariance comparison, this limitation should not present a significant issue, as the covariance will be predominantly influenced by shape noise on small scales.} Additionally, we observe that bin-averaging introduces differences of a few per cent across all angular bins, with no significant variation as a function of $\theta$, consistent with expectations due to the logarithmic binning scheme.

 On the left side of \Cref{fig:mock_and_mix_term}, we present the covariance for the setup outlined in \Cref{sec:legacy_mocks}.
 The lower triangle displays the analytic prediction, while the upper triangle shows the covariance estimated from the mock data.
 Visually, there is excellent agreement between the simulation and theory for the correlation coefficient.
 The elements are ordered in such a way that each square corresponds to a unique combination of tomographic bins, arranged in increasing order such that $i\leq j$.
 Overall, it is evident that the covariance is dominated by shape noise.
 However, for the tomographic bins at higher redshifts, as discussed in more detail in \Cref{sec:klegacy_cov}, other contributions become more pronounced.